All about smart hybrid actuators -- they combine nanometer precision, large forces, and long travel ranges with high dynamics

 Hybrid concept with electric motor and piezo actuator

 PI is working on a project together with engineers and astronomers from the European Southern Observatory (ESO) that will result in the world's largest terrestrial telescope on the 3,000-m-high Cerro Amazones mountain in the Atacama Desert in Chile (Figure 3).
+According to the latest updates from ESO, the telescope is planned to deliver the first scientific observations in September 2027, about half a year after an initial "telescope technical first light."

 Figure 3: The European Extremely Large Telescope (ELT) will be the largest terrestrial telescope for scientific evaluation of electromagnetic radiation in the visible and near-infrared wavelength range.
 [Image: ESO]